CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03.md

     ```
 2. Open PyCharm and the IETF YANG Git repository you just cloned by clicking the `File` menu, click `Open...`,
 navigate to the directory `ietf`, and click the `Open` button.

-    1. In PyCharm, navigate through the project explorer to find a YANG data model, for example click to expand
+    In PyCharm, navigate through the project explorer to find a YANG data model, for example click to expand
     `standard`, `ietf`, and `RFC`.
 Double click to open `ietf-interfaces.yang`.

-    2. As you scroll through this file representing the `module ietf-interface` data model, you will find the
+    As you scroll through this file representing the `module ietf-interface` data model, you will find the
     elements we discussed earlier in this lab.
 You can see the structure and nodes.
 Each node should be documented
     with a description.
 You can get a sense for what operational state and configuration details you this YANG data
     model describes.

 3. I think we can agree browsing a directory full of files written in the YANG modeling language can get tedious.
 A
 data format that is good for programming is not necessarily good for human readability.
 Fortunately, we have a tool
 that can help you called [pyang](https://github.com/mbj4668/pyang) that is a quick `pip install` away.

-    1. From the command line terminal, ensure that pyang is installed:
+    From the command line terminal, ensure that pyang is installed:
     ```
     $ pip3 install pyang
     ```

-    2. Now navigate to the directory that contains the `ietf-interfaces.yang` YANG data model file, for example:
+    Now navigate to the directory that contains the `ietf-interfaces.yang` YANG data model file, for example:

     ```
     $ cd ~/coding/ciscolive/ietf/yang/standard/ietf/RFC
     ```

-    3. Use pyang to display the data model in a human readable tree format:
+    Use pyang to display the data model in a human readable tree format:

     ```
     $ pyang -f tree ietf-interfaces.yang
     module: ietf-interfaces
     +--rw interfaces
     |  +--rw interface* [name]
     |     +--rw name                        string
     |     +--rw description?                string
     |     +--rw type                        identityref
     |     +--rw enabled?                    boolean
     |     +--rw link-up-down-trap-enable?   enumeration {if-mib}?
     |     +--ro admin-status                enumeration {if-mib}?
     |     +--ro oper-status                 enumeration
     |     +--ro last-change?                yang:date-and-time
     |     +--ro if-index                    int32 {if-mib}?
     |     +--ro phys-address?               yang:phys-address
     |     +--ro higher-layer-if*            interface-ref
     |     +--ro lower-layer-if*             interface-ref
     |     +--ro speed?                      yang:gauge64
     |     +--ro statistics
     |        +--ro discontinuity-time    yang:date-and-time
     |        +--ro in-octets?            yang:counter64
     |        +--ro in-unicast-pkts?      yang:counter64
     |        +--ro in-broadcast-pkts?    yang:counter64
     |        +--ro in-multicast-pkts?    yang:counter64
     |        +--ro in-discards?          yang:counter32
     |        +--ro in-errors?            yang:counter32
     |        +--ro in-unknown-protos?    yang:counter32
     |        +--ro out-octets?           yang:counter64
     |        +--ro out-unicast-pkts?     yang:counter64
     |        +--ro out-broadcast-pkts?   yang:counter64
     |        +--ro out-multicast-pkts?   yang:counter64
     |        +--ro out-discards?         yang:counter32
     |        +--ro out-errors?           yang:counter32
     x--ro interfaces-state
          x--ro interface* [name]
             x--ro name               string
             x--ro type               identityref
             x--ro admin-status       enumeration {if-mib}?
             x--ro oper-status        enumeration
             x--ro last-change?       yang:date-and-time
             x--ro if-index           int32 {if-mib}?
             x--ro phys-address?      yang:phys-address
             x--ro higher-layer-if*   interface-state-ref
             x--ro lower-layer-if*    interface-state-ref
             x--ro speed?             yang:gauge64
             x--ro statistics
                x--ro discontinuity-time    yang:date-and-time
                x--ro in-octets?            yang:counter64
                x--ro in-unicast-pkts?      yang:counter64
                x--ro in-broadcast-pkts?    yang:counter64
                x--ro in-multicast-pkts?    yang:counter64
                x--ro in-discards?          yang:counter32
                x--ro in-errors?            yang:counter32
                x--ro in-unknown-protos?    yang:counter32
                x--ro out-octets?           yang:counter64
                x--ro out-unicast-pkts?     yang:counter64
                x--ro out-broadcast-pkts?   yang:counter64
                x--ro out-multicast-pkts?   yang:counter64
                x--ro out-discards?         yang:counter32
                x--ro out-errors?           yang:counter32
     $
     ```

-        1. The first thing you should notice is how much easier this is to read and understand.
+    The first thing you should notice is how much easier this is to read and understand.

-            1. The line `module: ietf-interfaces` contains the module name.
+    The line `module: ietf-interfaces` contains the module name.

-            2. The line beginning `+--rw interfaces` is a container node, which contains a list node:
+    The line beginning `+--rw interfaces` is a container node, which contains a list node:

-                1. The line beginning `|  +--rw interface* [name]` is a list node with the key `[name]`, which
-                contains several leaf nodes, for example:
+    The line beginning `|  +--rw interface* [name]` is a list node with the key `[name]`, which contains several leaf
-                    1. The line `+--rw description?                string` is a leaf node that describes a string
+    nodes.
+For example, the line `+--rw description?                string` is a leaf node that describes a string
     value.
-You can see the data model itself is very detailed and well structured but difficult to
+You can see the data model itself is very detailed and well structured but difficult to read if you're
-                    read if you're looking for pertinent data for your application.
-With the use of pyang, on the
+    looking for pertinent data for your application.
+With the use of pyang, on the other hand, you are given just
-                    other hand, you are given just the right amount of information needed to find the data you need
-                    for your application.
+    the right amount of information needed to find the data you need for your application.

     The `ro` or `rw` next to the node name indicates whether the data is non-configuration data (`ro`) or
     configuration data (`rw`).
 A `?` after the node name indicates that the data is optional and may not be
     present on the network device.
 A `*` after the node name indicates that the node is a leaf or leaf-list.
     For more information about the symbols and conventions used by pyang in the tree format, use the command
     `pyang --tree-help`.

-        2. The second thing that you should notice is the lack of data.
+    The second thing that you should notice is the lack of data.
 Remember, we are only viewing the YANG data
     model, not YANG data from a network device.
 We will explore actual YANG data from an IOS XE device later in
     this lab after we introduce NETCONF.

 ### Exercise 2: Introducing NETCONF